 The Radioddity is a fairly popular affordable amateur radio, and a good entry level way to get into DMR radio.
+(You may use this referral code for a discount)

 Good sound quality and parts – comes with a larger whip antenna that would cost probably $12 to special order for most radios – and a “rubber duck antenna”.
 Also comes with programming cable, and charger, belt clip, battery.